 1.D Accreditation

 The University of Iowa is the first non-commercial IRB to receive accreditation by the Association for the Accreditation of Human Research Protections Programs, Inc., (AAHRPP).
-In 2003, the University of Iowa IRB achieved accreditation and continues to be accredited.
-For more information about AAHRPP accreditation refer to the AAHRPP website.
+In 2003, the University of Iowa IRB achieved accreditation and maintains accreditation.
+For more information about AAHRPP accreditation, refer to the AAHRPP website.

 Part 2: Components of the Human Research Protections Program (HRPP)

 University of Iowa IRBs coordinate reviews with other Human Research Protections Program components as described below.
 None of these entities are a formal part of the University of Iowa IRB structure, but there is communication between the entities regarding status of review and/or conditions of approval.
-Refer to the for visual representation of the following relationships.
+Refer to the University of Iowa Human Research Protection Program Flowchart for visual representation of the following relationships.

-2.A Division of Sponsored Programs
+2.A Division of Sponsored Programs (DSP)

-The University of Iowa Operations Manual specifies operating procedures with regard to University of Iowa research conducted with funding from external sponsors.
-In particular, proposals for sponsored research must be submitted under signature of the Principal Investigator, and approved in turn by the appropriate departmental executives for the Principal Investigator, the Principal Investigator’s collegiate dean, and the Office of the Vice President for Research and Economic Development prior to submission to the sponsoring agency.
+The University of Iowa Operations Manual specifies operating procedures with regard to University of Iowa research conducted with funding from external sponsors, federal or private sources.
+In particular, proposals for sponsored research requires submission under signature of the Principal Investigator, approved by the appropriate departmental executives for the Principal Investigator, the Principal Investigator’s collegiate dean, and the Office of the Vice President for Research and Economic Development prior to submission to the sponsoring agency.
 (University of Iowa Operations Manual, Chapter 27.2.)
-The Office of the Vice President for Research and Economic Development has responsibility for approval of all sponsored research applications including budgets, budget revisions, and final agreements.
-Both the DSP and CTO may act as liaisons in negotiating and managing agreement terms and conditions for sponsored research.
+The Office of the Vice President for Research and Economic Development has responsibility for the negotiation and approval of all sponsored research applications including budgets, budget revisions, and final agreements.
+DSP also serves as liaisons in negotiating and managing contractual terms and conditions for industry sponsored research.
 Departments and/or individual investigators cannot enter into Corporate or industry contracts; the University of Iowa (University of Iowa Operations Manual 27.7.a) must enter into contracts.
 Sponsorship of research within the University of Iowa setting may be awarded as a grant, cooperative agreement, or contract.

-The Division of Sponsored Programs processes all human research with external support that is funding from governmental or private sources.
-Staff in the Division of Sponsored Programs review and provide institutional sign-off for all research projects, including negotiation of contracts if applicable.
+More information can be found on this process at dsp.research.uiowa.edu.

 In addition, this office notifies the Grant Accounting Office to establish research accounts.

-There are two primary types of support sources:
+There are two primary types of support sources for human subjects research submissions:

-2.A.i Grant processing - Reserved
+2.A.i Grant processing

+For projects with federal, state, or non profit funding support, contact dsp@uiowa.edu.
+Release of funding involving human subjects is not granted until IRB approval has been issued.

 2.A.ii Contract execution

-For projects with corporate support:

-Contact: dsp-contracts@uiowa.edu

-Note: IRB approval is not released to investigators until the contract has been finalized.
+For projects with corporate (or industry) support, contact: dsp-contracts@uiowa.edu.
+IRB approval is not released to investigators until the contract has been finalized.

-2.A.iii 310 Form - Reserved
+2.A.iii 310 Form (The Protections of Human Subjects Assurance Identification/IRB Certification/Declaration of Exemption form)

+This form certifies an application\project has obtained appropriate Institutional Review Board (IRB) approval and is supplied to federal funding agencies and the Principal Investigator by the Division of Sponsored Programs upon request.
+This form is generated from IRB approval information compiled in the eResearch application system (HawkIRB).

-2.B Pharmacy and Therapeutics
+2.B Pharmacy and Therapeutics (P&T)

-This sub-committee exists to provide University of Iowa Health Care administration and its clinical leadership with information and advice concerning the proper use of drugs and related products.
+The Pharmacy and Therapeutics (P&T) sub-committee exists as a result of Joint Commission accreditation requirements, pharmaceutical services standards in the Medicare Conditions of Participation, Iowa law on drug dispersing & storage requirements.
+P&T provides University of Iowa Health Care administration and its clinical leadership with information and advice concerning the proper use of drugs and related products.
 The mission of this committee is to:

 Promote evidence-based, best practice standards in the formulary decision-making process to assure clinical efficacy, patient safety, and cost-effective prescribing within University of Iowa Health Care.